Deviyakaithwas/Sooky-assessment./README.md

 # Sooky-assessment.

-Makeing  a small backend application which can generate and emit an encrypted data stream over a socket, listens to incoming data stream on a socket, decrypts and decodes it, save to a time series db and then emit the saved data to a small frontend app.
-Backend services can be in any language (Node JS is preferred, but use Go or any other that you are comfortable with). the server is running on port  localhost:3000
+I am developing a small backend application that can generate and transmit an encrypted data stream over a socket.
+The application also listens to incoming data stream on a socket, decrypts and decodes it, and saves it to a time series database.
+Finally, the application transmits the saved data to a small frontend app.
+The backend services can be developed in any programming language, although Node JS is preferred.
+You can also use Go or any other language that you are comfortable with.

+the server is running on port  localhost:3000